Johnjohnn/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 A big difference between inline and block is that display:inline STAYS on the same line of the content whie in the other hand display BLOCK  takes the entire WIDTH of a line .
+2nd  display inline does not respect paddings and margins like display block does !!

 3. What are the 4 areas of the box model?